Lieder-Lab/liederDB/README.md

 >>
 >> If use 'select' statement in TABLE statement, brackets '()' and table alias are mandatory;
 >>
->> TABLE statement return whether left element appered in the column of the table.
+>> TABLE statement returns whether the left element appered in the column of the table.
 >#### [] statement
 >__left_element in [element_1, element_2, element_3,  ...]__
 >